 How it works

-A Modern Language Assistant assistant can be shared between a maximum of three institutions, with the exception of French language assistants who are permitted to work in up to six primary schools in England, Northern Ireland and Wales.
+A Modern Language Assistant can be shared between a maximum of three institutions, with the exception of French language assistants who are permitted to work in up to six primary schools in England, Northern Ireland and Wales.

 Travel arrangements between the institutions should be reasonable.
 Where language assistants are required to work at different institutions on the same day, the employer should cover the costs of travel.